ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ### Confirm the connectivity

-1. Call the backend web server from the frontend server:
+1. Call the backend web server from the frontend server again:
    ```sh
    curl -v -m 30 http://<private-ip-address-of-the-backend-vsi>
    ```
-1. The request returns quickly and outputs the welcome message from the backend web server.
+1. The request returns quickly and outputs the message `I'm the backend server` from the backend web server.
 This completes the configuration of the connectivity between the servers.

 ### Complete the maintenance

-With the frontend and backend server software properly installed and working, the frontend server can be removed from the maintenance security group.
+With the frontend and backend server software properly installed and working, the servers can be removed from the maintenance security group.

 1. Navigate to **Security groups** in the **Network** section, then click on **vpc-secure-maintenance-sg**.
 1. Select **Attached interfaces**.